 |2016||Year 7||Year 8||Year 9||Year 10||Year 11|

-For the last 3 years, Parent and students in Year 7 and Year 10 have been invited to meet with a member of the Senior Leadership Team or their Key Stage Leader to discuss their child’s needs and possible support which could be provided by the Pupil Premium funding.
+Parents are invited to make requests for how the funding is spent and to discuss their child’s needs and possible support which could be provided by the Pupil Premium funding.

 The interventions given below come from a variety of different sources including academic data collection and requests from subject leaders and from parents.
 Most importantly, we look at the needs of each individual pupil to create a personalised approach.

 • One to one/small group tuition in a range of subjects, both within and outside of the school day.